westwardfishdme/COMP170-study-repository/readme.md

 Inside of the example folder I also included a really easy to digest comprehensive python project that I wrote with numerous comments to help understand what is happening, what interacts with what, and so on so forth.

+(I haven't finished that yet, but you'll see it here if you check back at a later date...)

 As per the syllabus, I am unable to share my answers with you (bummer...) but I highly incentivize you to try to commit yourself to doing those assignments.
 While they seem REALLY difficult, I promise you they do actually teach you how to think algorithmically, and coming from a lifelong independently learning programmer who has gone to